Albert Schwarz

-Early life
+Early life and education

-Schwarz was born in Kazan, Soviet Union.
+Schwarz was born in Kazan to Ashkenazi Jewish parents, Soviet Union.
 His parents were arrested in the Stalinist purges in 1937.
-He has two children: a son, Michael A. Schwarz, and a daughter.

-Personal life

-He has a son and a daughter.

-Education and Career

 Schwarz studied under Vadim Yefremovich at Ivanovo Pedagogical Institute, having been denied admittance to Moscow State University on the grounds that he was the son of "enemies of the people."

+Career and later life

 After defending his dissertation in 1958, he took a job at Voronezh University.
 In 1964 he was offered a job at Moscow Engineering Physics Institute.
 He immigrated to the United States in 1989.

+Contributions

 Schwarz is one of the pioneers of Morse theory and brought up the first example of a topological quantum field theory.
 The Schwarz genus, one of the fundamental notions of topological complexity, is named after him.
 Schwarz worked on some examples in noncommutative geometry.
 He is the "S" in the AKSZ model (named after Mikhail Alexandrov, Maxim Kontsevich, Schwarz, and Oleg Zaboronski).

+Recognition

 In 1990, Schwarz was an invited speaker of the International Congress of Mathematicians in Kyoto.
 He was elected to the 2018 class of fellows of the American Mathematical Society.